Everything (nearly) you wanted to know

 Some of our students go on to technical schools, private colleges, and the armed forces as well.
 Ultimately, there is no typical graduate and we are proud of all of our students.

 On a personal, yet also school note, my three daughters came through our program.
 The eldest graduated with high honors double majoring in English and Ethnomusicology at UC Santa Barbara.
-She earned a Ph.D in Ethnomusicology on a full scholarship at the University of Chicago, arguably one of the top Universities in the country.
+She earned a Ph.D. in Ethnomusicology on a full scholarship at the University of Chicago, arguably one of the top Universities in the country.
 My second daughter graduated with a Japanese/Global Studies double major at UC Santa Barbara, spending a year in Japan at Doshisha University in Kyoto.
 She lived in Japan and worked for several years for the Japanese Government as Coordinator of International Relations for the Kagoshima Prefecture in southern Japan.
 She earned her International M.B.A. at the Monterey Institute for International Studies.
 My youngest daughter attended the University of the Pacific for her freshman and sophomore years, spent a semester as an Intern in Washington DC and is attending UC Davis for her final two years.
-Every one of our staff with school age students have chosen to have their students come through our program.
+Every one of our staff with school age students has chosen to have their students come through our program.

 The very foundation of our program requires that teachers be experts in their subject areas, not just able to follow a pre-made curriculum.
 We have carefully recruited teachers with experience and a proven ability to develop curriculum and teach in this type of format.
 Our Spanish teacher, originally from Latin America received her Master's degree in Spanish from the University of California, Santa Barbara.
 Our Physics and Math Teacher earned her Chemistry degree from UC Davis.
 Our Japanese teacher resided and taught at our sister school in Nagado Japan for eleven years.
 Our English students consistently score at the very highest levels in the State due in large part to our quality staff.
 We are committed to bringing our students the very best educational instruction possible.